 Additional online sources that might score you reduced admissions or get on a guest list to select clubs include www.clubplanet.com and www.sheckysnightlife.com.
 Many clubs offer the guest-list sign-up service on their websites, too.
 No matter what, call ahead, because schedules change constantly and can do so at the last minute.

 New York nightlife starts late, of course.
-With the exception of places that have scheduled performances, dancefloors stay almost empty until about 11pm.
+With the exception of places that have scheduled performances, dancefloors stay almost empty until after midnight.
 Don’t depend on plastic—bring cash, and plan on most of it disappearing.
-Cover charges go up every year ($20 on average, and often mandatory $5+ coat check), and party producers usually increase the covers later in the evening to get more people in early.
+Cover charges go up every year ($25 on average, and often mandatory $5+ coat check), and party producers usually increase the covers later in the evening to get more people in early.

 Getting Beyond the Velvet Rope